 I alighted outside the club shop on Thanon Sunthon Kosa and had a look at the merchandise.
 Time was getting on, so I headed across the training pitch to the rear of the open terrace and looked for the ticket booth.

 Everyone stopped and stood to attention while the national anthem was played, but the atmosphere was bubbling.
 It reminded me of my day out at St Pauli in Hamburg, only considerably cheaper!
-I obtained a ticket for 100 Baht (around £2.20) and I was in down the side.
+I obtained a ticket for 100 Baht (around £2.20), and I was in the section down the side.

 The concourses behind the stands were heaving with fans of all ages, both men and women.
 Most wore the orange and blue shirts of their heroes.
 The PAT Stadium is located close to the docks, yet only ten minutes from the affluence of the tourism area of Sukhumvit Road.